 https://github.com/maniacbug/MemoryFree

+The original source of the VTSerial library is no longer available.
+Use the copy included in the GitHub repository.

 “[List B] prescribes matters which may, subject to any specified conditions, be undertaken without a faculty if the archdeacon has been consulted on the proposal to undertake the matter and has given notice in writing that the matter may be undertaken without a faculty.
 The archdeacon may impose additional conditions in the written notice.”